Most B2B founder content sounds the same.

 The posts that hold attention are almost always about a particular thing.

 Not "what great sales looks like" but a specific call from last Tuesday where the rep said something that changed how you think about the whole approach.
-Not "why culture matters in early-stage companies" but the exact moment you realised you had hired someone who was wrong for the team and what it cost you.
+Not "why culture matters in early-stage companies" but the exact moment you realized you had hired someone who was wrong for the team and what it cost you.

 Specificity is not about over-sharing.
 It is about being precise enough that the reader can picture it.

 Generic claims invite passive agreement.
-Specific observations invite real engagement, because the reader is either recognising something they have experienced themselves, or they are genuinely surprised by something they had not considered.
+Specific observations invite real engagement, because the reader is either recognizing something they have experienced themselves, or they are genuinely surprised by something they had not considered.
 Both of those reactions mean they are actually reading.

 If you wanted to check whether something sounds like you, the simplest test is this: read it out loud and notice where it feels wrong.